Grant Morgan (cricketer)

-Grant Morgan (born May 19, 1971, in Port Elizabeth, Cape Province) is a South African cricket coach and former cricketer who plays for Eastern Province and Northern Transvaal.
-He is right-hand wicket-keeper batsman.

-He matriculated at Grey High School in Port Elizabeth.
+Grant Morgan (born 19 May 1971) is a South African cricket coach and former cricketer who plays for Eastern Province and Northern Transvaal.
+He is right-hand wicket-keeper batsman who was born at Port Elizabeth and educated at Grey High School in Port Elizabeth.

 He coached various team like South Africa national under-19 cricket team and Royal Challengers Bangalore as assistant coach and he was also KwaZulu Natal Inland cricket team as coach.
 He was appointed to take over coaching duties from Lance Klusener at Dolphin in May 2016.